LibVNC/macVNC/README.md

     ./macvnc -rfbport 5901

+In its default setup, macVNC does mouse and keyboard input.
+For this, it needs certain system permissions.
+It tells you on first run if these are missing; you can set up permissions via 'System Preferences'->'Security & Privacy'->'Privacy'->'Accessibility'.
+Note that if launched from Terminal, the entry shown will be 'Terminal', not 'macVNC'.

 # License

 As its predecessors, macVNC is licensed under the GPL version 2.
 See [COPYING](COPYING) for more information.